The hitchhiker's guide to LLVM debugging tools

 You can opt to use Ninja when configuring CMake with -GNinja

-and build your code with another seperate command
+and build your code with another separate command

 ninja -C <your_build_folder> <your_build_target>